To participate in an auction you must have completed auction qualification and auction registration.

 Each auction will have a unique benchmark price which will not be disclosed.

 The Clean Energy Regulator will select abatement at an auction up to the point that allows the Clean Energy Regulator to select the combination of price and volume that offers the best balance between the principles of purchasing at the lowest cost and securing the highest volume.
 That point becomes the variable volume threshold for the auction.
-Further information is included in the guidelines for the fourth auction.
+Further information is included in the guidelines for the auction.

 The Clean Energy Regulator will conduct auctions in accordance with auction guidelines.

-documentasset: guidelines for the fifth ERF auction provides information about how the fourth auction will be conducted, including information on auction schedules, eligibility, bidding, suspension and cancellation, participant disqualification and information publication.
+documentasset::Guidelines for the sixth auction provides information about how it will be conducted,including information on auction schedules, eligibility, bidding, suspension and cancellation, participant disqualification and information publication.

 About The Clean Energy Regulator